Hayden1629/godel_chat/README.md

 ## Features

 - Login to Godel Terminal
-- Navigate to specific chat rooms
+- Navigate to specific chat rooms (currently just general)
 - Extract chat messages with timestamps and usernames
 - Send messages to the chat
 - **Real-time message logging** - each new message is saved to disk immediately